davehammers/chicory/README.md

 ## Docker Image

+*docker must be installed on your local machine for the following sections to work.*

 The docker commands for building a docker image are in build/package/Dockerfile.

 Because Golang is a compiled language, the build can create a SCRATCH image which only contains the `rscan` binary.
 A SCRATCH image keeps the memory usage to the needs of the application plus a small overhead for the container runtime itself.